WHO says it advised Ukraine to destroy pathogens in health labs to prevent disease spread | Malay Mail

-GENEVA, March 11 ― The World Health Organisation (WHO) advised Ukraine to destroy high-threat pathogens housed in the country's public health laboratories to prevent “any potential spills” that would spread disease among the population, the agency told Reuters yesterday.
+KYIV, March 12 — The World Health Organisation advised Ukraine to destroy high-threat pathogens housed in the country’s public health laboratories to prevent “any potential spills” that would spread disease among the population, the agency told Reuters.

 Biosecurity experts say Russia’s movement of troops into Ukraine and bombardment of its cities have raised the risk of an escape of disease-causing pathogens, should any of those facilities be damaged.